Carlo Maria Polvani

-Carlo Maria Polvani (born 28 July 1965) is a Roman Catholic prelate and adjunct Secretary at the Dicastery for Culture and Education and Pontifical Council for Culture.
+Carlo Maria Polvani (born 28 July 1965) is a Roman Catholic prelate and Secretary at the Dicastery for Culture and Education.
 Before this he worked in the Section for General Affairs of the Secretariate of State and the Pontifical Council for Culture.
 On January 12, 2025, he was appointed as the titular archbishop of Regie.

+Education

 Polvani was born in Milan.
 He was educated in the Leo XIII Institute and then in the Collège Stanislas, where he earned a Baccalauréat Français Section Scientifique avec mention in 1982.

-He enrolled in McGill University, Canada in the Department of Biochemistry and received in 1985, a B.Sc. with honours and in 1990 a Ph.D.
-Dean's Honour List, for his research on the enzymatic mechanism of the sodium potassium ATPase.
+He enrolled in McGill University, Canada in the Department of Biochemistry and received in 1985, a Bachelor of Science with honours and in 1990 a Doctor of Philosophy Dean's Honour List, for his research on the enzymatic mechanism of the sodium potassium ATPase.